Cozy Peach Kitchen

 • Looking for more weeknight favorites?

 • Quick & easy: These red curry noodles are made in one pot in just about 30 minutes.
-It's as simple as sauteing the vegetables, bring liquids to a boil, then cooking the noodles in the boiling sauce.
+It's as simple as sauteing the vegetables, then adding noodles and simmering.

 • Flavors: Features Thai-inspired flavors from red curry paste, along with aromatic ingredients like garlic, ginger, and onion.